 The Federal Register is available on FDsys from 1994 forward in PDF format.
 The Federal Register, with the exception of the most current issue, may also be found on HeinOnline in its Federal Register Library.

 Many federal administrative agencies include more recent agency decisions online.
 In some cases, these decisions can be found in PDF format.
 A good place to begin a search for agency decisions generally is the University of Virginia's Government Information Resources, which provides a page with links to administrative agency opinions.
-Historical agency decisions may also be found in HeinOnline's U.S. Federal Agency Library.
+Historical agency decisions may also be found in HeinOnline's U.S. Federal Agency Documents, Decisions and Appeals Library.